dimer116/YOLOv3-for-Particle-Tracking/README.md

 There are a couple of example experimental images in the folder data which you can test the model on.

 ### Train the model
-An example dataset can be found on Kaggle of 448x448 images.
+An example dataset can be found on Kaggle of 448x448 images (link: coming soon).
 Change the configuration for training in the config.py file or run
 ```python
 python train.py --help